 General principles of teaching harp (methods, materials, techniques), basic repertoire, as well as music terminology and harp maintenance.
-Two hours.
+Two credits.

-Hrp 411-483-Harp.
+Hrp 411-483- Harp.

 A progressive study of the various aspects of harp performing including technique studies, articulation, dynamics, phrasing and performance skills.
 Major composers for harp such as Salzedo, Grandjany, Renie and Parish Alvers will be studied.
-Both semesters, oneto-three hours.
+Both semesters, one to three credits.
 Prerequisite: Harp Audition.